 Traditional chemical fertilizers contain phosphorous, nitrates and pesticides.
 These chemical compounds make their way to lakes, streams, ponds and bays where they produce an overabundance of algae and plankton.
 This creates an imbalance that depletes precious oxygen that wildlife needs to survive.

-When you use Holganix, you’re reducing the use of nitrates and phosphates by as much as 90%, and helping to reduce the impact of chemical fertilizers and pesticides on our environment.
+When you use Holganix, you’re reducing the use of nitrates and phosphates by as much as 90%, and helping to reduce the impact of synthetic fertilizers and pesticides on our environment.

 » Dead Zone Videos